 Coronavirus disease, commonly known as COVID-19, is an infectious disease caused by a newly discovered virus called coronavirus or officially called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) by the World Health Organization (WHO).
 The WHO has already declared coronavirus a pandemic because of its extensive and widespread scale of the outbreak.
 The United Nations, on the other hand, has categorized COVID-19 as the “worst global crisis” since World War II.
 The US, India, and Brazil are leading the tally of most infected countries.

-Aging is a part of human life.
-Human life starts with birth, then it enters the stages of childhood, adolescence, adulthood, and finally old age.
-Aging is an inevitable and irreversible process.
-It is estimated that elderly people account for about 12 percent of the world’s population–and this is rapidly increasing to over 22 percent by 2050 (1).
-As we grow older, a wide range of changes happens in the body to varying degrees, which could result in different health issues.
-According to the World Health Organization (WHO), people 60 years old and above are referred to as older or elderly persons (2).
-People of this age group usually have high chances of developing diseases and preventive health care (PHC) is highly recommended for them.
-To put it accurately, prevention is better than cure.
+Aging is a steady, and continuous process of human life.
+As we grow older, many bodily functions begin to gradually weaken and can present seniors with various health challenges.
+According to the World Health Organization (WHO), people 60 years old and above are referred to as older or elderly persons (1).
+People of this age group are more susceptible to developing diseases and thus, preventive health care (PHC) is highly recommended for them.
+To put it precisely, prevention is better than cure.